-5. Students accredited in nine units of high school English, including one and one half units of English Grammar, may substitute freely for English III, provided the substitution includes English VI; those accredited in twelve units of high school English may substitute for English IV, provided the substitution includes English V.

-6. Students accredited in nine units of high school history, including three units of U. S. History and Government, may substitute for History I, provided the substitution includes History II.

-7. Students accredited in nine units of high school mathematics may substitute for Arithmetic I, provided the substitution includes Arithmetic II.

-8. Students whose high school course has included Reading for a period equivalent to two years, two recitations per week, may substitute for Reading I, provided the substitution includes Reading III.

-9. Students whose high school course has included Art for a period of two years, two recitations per week, may substitute for Art I or II.
-Which course will be required in any case shall be determined by three directors of the Art Department.

-10. Students whose high school course has included Music for a period equivalent to two years, two recitations per week, may substitute, on approval of instructor in Music, for all music except III and IV.

-11. Students electing the Academic Professional Course, who, under the rules, are allowed substitutions, will be expected to take Reading I (in place of II) and Arithmetic I (in place of II) unless relieved as provided in 7 and 9.

-12. The aggregate number of hours in the various substituted subjects must not be less than the aggregate number of hours assigned to the subjects for which substitutions are made.

-13. In order that a student may obtain an elective to which he is entitled he may delay the pursuit of a subject or trade a subject in advance of his group, provided he has the prerequisites for the pursuit of this advanced subject.

-14. Any student who is pursuing the General Professional Course and who desires later to enter one of the special courses is advised to choose his electives with that end in view.
+- 5. Students accredited in nine units of high school English, including one and one half units of English Grammar, may substitute for English III, provided the substitution includes English VI; those accredited in twelve units of high school English may substitute for English IV, provided the substitution includes English V. - 6.
+Students accredited in nine units of high school history, including three units of United States History and Government, may substitute for History I, provided the substitution includes History II. - 7.
+Students accredited in nine units of high school mathematics may substitute for Arithmetic I, provided the substitution includes Arithmetic II. - 8.
+Students whose high school course has included Reading for a period equivalent to two years, two recitations per week, may substitute for Reading I, provided the substitution includes Reading III. - 9.
+Students whose high school course has included Art for a period of two years, two recitations per week, may substitute for Art I or II.
+Which course will be required in any case shall be determined by the director of the Art Department. - 10.
+Students whose high school course has included Music for a period equivalent to two years, two recitations per week, may substitute, on approval of the head of the Department of Music, for all music except III and IV. - 11.
+Students accredited in one year of high school Wood Shop may substitute freely for Wood Shop I. - 12.
+The aggregate number of hours in the various substituted subjects must not be less than the aggregate number of hours assigned to the subjects for which substitutions are made. - 13.
+In order that a student may obtain an elective to which he is entitled he may delay the pursuit of a subject or take a subject in advance of his group, provided he has the prerequisites for this advanced subject. - 14.
+Any student who is pursuing the General Professional Course and who desires later to enter one of the special courses is advised to choose his electives with that end in view.